AayushAlokGit/DocumentationRetrievalMCPServer/docs/archive/03-DocumentUpload.md

 ```

 **Configuration Notes:**
-- Update `WORK_ITEMS_PATH` to point to your actual "Work Items" folder
+- Update `PERSONAL_DOCUMENTATION_ROOT_DIRECTORY` to point to your actual "Work Items" folder
 - Each subdirectory should be named with the work item identifier
 - Only `.md` files will be processed
 ````